Anon-Planet/thgtoa/docs/guide/index.md

 ### Your Metadata

+What's metadata?
+Every file you create or share carries metadata - structured data embedded in or alongside the content that describes how, when, where, and with what the file was created.
+This metadata is invisible in normal use and routinely overlooked.
+It has burned journalistic sources, identified whistleblowers, and linked anonymous documents to their authors.
+The tools to strip it exist and are not difficult to use.
+The failure is almost always one of not knowing it was there.

+The most frequently cited case is the 2013 identification of a leaker at a US government contractor through metadata in a Word document sent to The Intercept.[^542] The document's print metadata included a serial number traceable to a specific printer, combined with microdot tracking patterns in the printout itself - but the principle applies equally to digital metadata.
+Earlier, in 2003, a UK government dossier on Iraqi weapons capabilities was found to contain revision history showing the names of the civil servants who had edited it, causing significant political embarrassment[^543] and demonstrating that the problem predates widespread awareness.

 Your metadata is all the information about your activities without the actual content of those activities.
 For instance, it is like knowing you had a call from an oncologist before then calling your family and friends successively.
 You do not know what was said during the conversation, but you can guess what it was just from the metadata[^123].

 This metadata will also often include your location that is being harvested by Smartphones, Operating Systems (Android[^124]/IOS), Browsers, Apps, Websites.
 Odds are several companies are knowing exactly where you are at any time[^125] because of your smartphone[^126].